How to create WooCommerce protected categories (by user role or password)

 What are WooCommerce protected categories?

 A WooCommerce protected categories simply mean a user can’t access certain categories or their products unless the user has the correct permissions.
-You could also called this a private or restricted category.
+You could also call this a private or restricted category.

 In any case, a protected category simply means that, in order to gain access, the user must either: